 What are my options if Functional Medicine of Idaho is out of network or if I don't have insurance?

 For out-of-network patients, we offer a 15% cash discount for appointments.
 Additionally, we can provide you with a detailed bill for most services that contain ICD-10 diagnostic codes and CPT codes for reimbursement.
 We accept all HSA and FSA cards as a form of payment.

-To avoid our no-show fees, please cancel an appointment at least 48 business hours (ex. prior to 10am on Thursday to cancel an appointment scheduled for 10am on Monday).
-The no-show fees for cancelling less than 48 business hours before or not showing up for an appointment are: $100 for physicals and new patient appointments and $50 for follow ups and nutrition appointments.
+To avoid our no-show fees, please cancel an appointment at least 48 hours (ex. prior to 10am on Thursday to cancel an appointment scheduled for 10am on Monday).
+The no-show fees for cancelling less than 48 business hours before or not showing up for an appointment are: $150 for new patient appointments and wellnesses, and $50 for all other appointment types.

-What is FMI’s policy if a patient shows up late for an appointment?
+What is the policy if a patient shows up late for an appointment?